PublicRouter/eldarSite/README.md

 <br>

-## About
----
+Main website information website for Eldar Labs, Orx NFT Web-game project.
 Blockchain integrated NFT Platform focusing on XRPL development and Xumm wallet integration.
-Combining original artwork from our two artist, with digitally encrypted Non-Fungible Tokens directly stored on a decentralized ledger.
+Combining original artwork from our two artist, with digitally encrypted Non-Fungible Tokens(NFT) directly stored on a decentralized ledger.
 Allowing us to track ownership rights and ownership history through the ledgers built in wallets and the transactions between them.
 <br>
 <br>